Tinsukia District

 Tilinga Mandir: A revered temple where devotees tie bells as a symbol of fulfilled wishes.

-Languages Spoken in Tinsukia
+Languages spoken in Tinsukia District

 - Assamese: 47.8%